 I enjoy Final Fantasy IV: The After Years enough to say good things about it and enough to recommend it to fans of the original.
 However, that doesn’t mean that this isn’t by far the most derivative game in the entire series.
 Without the proper pop to distinguish it from its far superior predecessor, it feels like more of the same—yet worse.
 While I absolutely do not regret playing (and 100%-ing) this game, I would never pick up this game for a second playthrough unless Final Fantasy IV spontaneously ceases to exist.
 While this game was a worthy addition to the Final Fantasy library, and I am incredibly grateful it exists, it can only truly be recommended to Final Fantasy IV lovers.
 And luckily?
 I happen to fall into that group.

 Want to check out Final Fantasy IV: The After Years and support our site without any cost on your behalf?
-Buy Final Fantasy IV: The After Years at the affiliate links here :) The PSP version is my personal favorite because I like the final dungeon and the challenge dungeons, but really, you can't go wrong either way.
+Buy Final Fantasy IV: The After Years at the affiliate links here :) The PSP version is my personal favorite because I like the final dungeon and the challenge dungeons, but really, I think the iOS version is the definitive edition for most people.
+You can't go wrong either way.